Infinitesimal Automorphisms of VB-groupoids and algebroids: Abstract

 \section{Abstract}

 VB-groupoids and algebroids are \emph{vector bundle objects} in the categories of Lie groupoids and Lie algebroids respectively, and they are related via the \emph{Lie functor}.
 VB-groupoids and algebroids play a prominent role in Poisson and related geometries.
-In this paper we study their infinitesimal automorphisms, i.e.~vector fields on them generating a flow of diffeomorphisms preserving both the linear and the groupoid/algebroid structures.
-For a special class of VB-groupoids/algebroids coming from representations of Lie groupoids/algebroids, we prove that infinitesimal automorphisms are the same as multiplicative sections of a certain derivation groupoid/algebroid.
+Additionally, they can be seen as models for vector bundles over singular spaces.
+In this paper we study their infinitesimal automorphisms, i.e.~vector fields on them generating a flow by diffeomorphisms preserving both the linear and the groupoid/algebroid structures.
+For a special class of VB-groupoids/algebroids coming from representations of Lie groupoids/algebroids, we prove that infinitesimal automorphisms are the same as multiplicative sections of a certain derivation VB-groupoid/algebroid.